Alekseyyy/SNHU/README.md

 ## Sundries

 Outside of school, I like to "stay sharp" by doing computer science practice with sundry textbook problems, and practice systems/other programming, practice information security and other kinds of computer-based practice.
 I also like to dabble in other STEM and humanities related fields.

-I also have a github repository called "[ctfs](https://github.com/Alekseyyy/ctfs)" where I document my achievements (and failures) in the world of infosec and competitive computer programming.

 <details>
 <summary>Textbook problems</summary>